ChilliCream/graphql-platform/website/src/blog/2020-09-16-new-filtering-api/2020-09-16-new-filtering-api.md

 }
 ```

 You are now all set and ready to use the filters.
-For a pure code first approach, you can use the attribute `[UseFiltering]` and for code first you can use the `.UseFiltering()` extension method.
+For a pure code first approach, you can use the attribute `[UseFiltering]`, and for code first, you can use the `UseFiltering()` extension method.

 ```csharp
 // pure code first